adtork/Jeremy-Azure-lab/csr-vpn-to-azurevpngw-ikev2-bgp/readme.md

 This lab guide illustrates how to build a basic IPSEC VPN tunnel w/IKEv2 between a Cisco CSR and the Azure VPN gateway with BGP.
 This is for lab testing purposes only.
 All Azure configs are done in Azure CLI so you can change them as needed to match your environment.
 The entire lab including simulated on prem is done in Azure.
 No hardware required.
 All username/password are azureuser/Msft123Msft123.
 VM access except for CSR is done through serial console.
+This will not work with the C8K.

 **Before deploying CSR in the next step, you may have to accept license agreement unless you have used it before.
 You can accomplish this through deploying a CSR in the portal or Powershell commands via Cloudshell**
 ```bash